openbmc/phosphor-power/phosphor-power-sequencer/config_files/README.md

 ## Overview

-The `UCD90320Monitor` class determines its device configuration from a JSON configuration file.
+The `UCD90xMonitor` class and its subclasses determine the device configuration from a JSON configuration file.
 The configuration file describes the power sequencer rails and power good (pgood) pins defined in the system.

 ## File Name

-The expected filename format is `UCD90320Monitor_<systemType>.json`, where `<systemType>` is a `Compatible System` name from a `Chassis` Entity Manager configuration file.
+The expected filename format is `<device>Monitor_<systemType>.json`, where `<device>` is the specific power sequencer device type (UCD90320 or UCD90160), and `<systemType>` is a `Compatible System` name from a `Chassis` Entity Manager configuration file.

 Example file name: